Ex-NFL player tackled 'peeping Tom' outside daughter's window: report

 Beckham reportedly informed authorities that he ran after and tackled Cassidy.
 The pair were still fighting when authorities got to the scene, HuffPost reported, citing police.

-Online records for the Palm Beach County Sheriff’s Office showed that Cassidy was being held on a $1,500 bond and was charged with lewd and lascivious exhibition.
+Online records for the Palm Beach County Sheriff’s Office showed that Cassidy was being held on a $1,500 bond and was charged with lewd and lascivious behavior.